K-Sato1995/BlogPosts/go4.md

-#My Journey of Go ④

-#Introduction
+# Introduction
- The concepts and use of 'Arrays` and `Slices` have been quite confusing to me since I started learning Go.
+ The concepts and use of `Arrays` and `Slices` have been quite confusing to me since I started learning Go.
 This is finally time for me to really understand how they work in Go and the differences between these two.

-#Table of contents
+# Table of contents
 1. [Arrays](#arrays)
 - [Slices](#slices)

-#Arrays
+# Arrays
  In Go,  an `array` is a numbered sequence of elements of a single type with ==a fixed length==(You can not resize `arrays` in Go).
 There are several ways to declare an `array` in Go.
 Here are some examples.

 ```go